aganezov/fga/docs/readme.md

 The **FGA** project was undertaken to study evolutionary genomics in several mosquito genomes form South Africa.

 As the data had to be prepared and analyzed, several software scripts for those purposes were created.
-All scripts were written to be used as command line stand alone tools.
+All scripts were written to be used as command line standalone tools.

 In general, all software is divided into following categories: